Best Mastercard Crypto Cards 2026

 | Annual fee | $0 | $0 | $0 |

-Gemini is the only Mastercard crypto card that functions as a true credit card, building your credit history with each payment.
+Gemini is the only Mastercard crypto card that functions as a US credit card, building your credit history with each payment.
 The Solana Edition adds auto-staking on SOL rewards at approximately 6% yield.
+Nexo works differently - it is a collateral-backed card (EEA/UK/CH) that lets you borrow against your crypto holdings and spend without selling.
 For US users who want crypto rewards without changing their spending habits, Gemini is the clear Mastercard winner.

 The European Self-Custody Advocate: $2,500/month